Company Formation in the Netherlands - Dutch Tax Breaks, Accountants, VAT & Visas

 What are the main features of a branch?

-- minimum of one director; no formal accounting requirements
+- There are no formal accounting requirements

 - One representative will be required.

-- No Share Capital required
+- No share capital is required

 How easy is it to recruit staff in Holland?